mzufferey/omics/index.md

  GRAND (https://grand.networkmedicine.org) as a database for computationally-inferred, context-specific gene  regulatory network models that can be compared between biological  states, or used to predict which drugs produce changes in regulatory  network structure.
 The database includes 12 468 genome-scale networks  covering 36 human tissues, 28 cancers, 1378 unperturbed cell lines, as  well as 173 013 TF and gene targeting scores for 2858 small  molecule-induced cell line perturbation paired with phenotypic  information.
 GRAND allows the networks to be queried using phenotypic  information and visualized using a variety of interactive tools.

 (http://www.proteinatlas.org),

+we examined genomic-based patterns of oncogenic pathway activity, the tumor microenvironment and other important features in human breast tumors using a panel of 52 previously published gene expression signatures (Supplementary Table - An integrated genomics approach identifies drivers of proliferation in luminal-subtype human breast cancer)

+an RNAi proliferation screen in which a genome-wide shRNA library (~16,000 genes) had been used to identify essential genes (An integrated genomics approach identifies drivers of proliferation in luminal-subtype human breast cancer) Marcotte et al. 2012

+Gene Active Ranking Profile (GARP)-normalized data were obtained from the COLT database